codingteam/Keter/docs/items.md

 A portable single-use IQ test.
 Push the lever, pull the pin, count to three and throw it at the enemy.
 If you're smart enough to understand what "it" means, you'll live.
 Maybe.

 * Flashbang
 Lets out a bright flash and a loud bang.
-Can give you that extra few seconds you need, provided that the mostrosities you threw that flashbang at actually use their eyes and ears.
+Can give you that extra few seconds you need, if those things you threw that flashbang at actually use their eyes and ears.

 * First aid kit
 Wound dressings, bandages and antiseptic spray that you'll need to turn a fast bleedout into a slow one.